UMIN-CTR Clinical Trial

 Primary outcomes

-Sleep efficiency measured by Fitbit Inspire 3.
-Change from the mean value during the baseline observation period (weeks 1-4) to the mean value during the intervention period (weeks 6-9).
+The main preliminary efficacy outcome was sleep efficiency measured using Fitbit Inspire 3.
+Change was calculated from the mean value during the baseline observation period (weeks 1-4) to the mean value during the intervention period (weeks 6-9), and change scores were compared between the intervention and control groups.

 Key secondary outcomes

-Total sleep time, wake after sleep onset, deep sleep duration, light sleep duration, and rapid eye movement sleep duration, all measured by Fitbit Inspire 3 and compared between the mean values during weeks 1-4 and weeks 6-9; total score of the Pittsburgh Sleep Quality Index Japanese version (PSQI-J); Sleep Difficulty Score; total score of the Japanese version of the Epworth Sleepiness Scale (ESS-J); Total Mood Disturbance score of the Japanese version of the Profile of Mood States 2nd Edition; and sports injury severity score assessed using a modified Japanese version of the Oslo Sports Trauma Research Center questionnaire on health problems.
-Questionnaire-based outcomes were assessed at week 5 and week 10.
+Secondary and exploratory outcomes included total sleep time, wake after sleep onset, deep sleep duration, light sleep duration, rapid eye movement sleep duration measured using Fitbit Inspire 3, the Pittsburgh Sleep Quality Index Japanese version (PSQI-J) total score, the Sleep Difficulty Score of the Athlete Sleep Screening Questionnaire Japanese version (ASSQ-J), the Japanese version of the Epworth Sleepiness Scale (JESS) total score, the Total Mood Disturbance score of the Japanese version of the Profile of Mood States 2nd Edition, and sports injury-related burden/severity assessed using a modified OSTRC-H-J. Questionnaire-based outcomes were assessed at week 5 and week 10.
+Feasibility outcomes included LINE message delivery success rate, number of valid Fitbit wear nights, questionnaire completion rate, technical problems, adverse events, and privacy-related problems.

 Base